PTrinh116/Security_Architecture/README.md

    - Propose a new network design with a focus on **data loss prevention**:
      - **Overall System Model**: Comprehensive overview diagram.
      - **Detailed Models**: Specific designs for key areas such as Web Security, Email Security, IDS/IPS Security, etc.
-   - Provide detailed explanations for each solution, with **2 pages of justification per solution**.
+   - Provide detailed explanations for each solution, with justification per solution.
    - Include a **Risk Score Table** for the new system.

 4. **Policy Development**